Basic Asset Division in a Colorado Divorce

 The short answer is, it depends.
-While if a judge decides the matter, you can expect assets to be divided as close to equally as possible, judges generally prefer that parties have a settlement they both agree with, rather than the court having to make a decision which will leave someone quite disappointed with the asset division.
+When a judge decides the matter, you can normally expect assets to be divided as close to equally as possible.
+However, courts generally prefer that parties have a settlement they both agree with, rather than the court having to make a decision which will leave someone quite disappointed with the asset division.

-However, the asset division must be fair.
+The asset division must be fair (“just”, per C.R.S.
+14-10-113(1)).
 Colorado is a no-fault divorce state.
 Sometimes, parties guilty of marital misconduct (adultery, domestic violence, etc.) may try to make amends by giving the other side more than would otherwise be acquired.
 While the courts won’t account for every penny, if there is an obvious unfairness to the division, the courts won’t generally accept it.
 This is the case even if both sides agree to it, because “he cheated”.